 The ball and socket used in the Birmingham prosthesis are made from tough, smooth cobalt chrome metal.
 When both components are made from chrome, wear on the artificial joint is reduced by 97%*, potentially extending the life of the implant.

 Best Candidates for Hip Resurfacing

 Hip resurfacing isn’t right for everyone.
 People with low bone density and those with hip arthritis that has caused extreme deformity of either the head of the femur or the hip socket are not good candidates for this surgery.
 Anyone who has the following conditions should also avoid this procedure.

 Rheumatoid arthritis that is poorly controlled or that requires prednisone medication.

 Any immuno-compromising diseases such as amyloidosis.

 We use a patient-centered approach to medical care.
-Every patient receives a personalized care plan that guides the entire medical team -- from the technicians who prepare the surgical suite to the rehabilitation therapists who help the patient take his first steps after surgery -- to deliver the best possible care in a safe and comfortable environment.
+Every patient receives a personalized care plan that guides the entire medical team — from the technicians who prepare the surgical suite to the rehabilitation therapists who will help you take your first steps after surgery.
 We’ll chaperon you through every step of the surgical process and keep your family members in the loop, too.